Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Discrete time optimal stopping MFGs with common noise and partial information

-In this section, we define the MFG problem with common noise and partial information using the linear programming formulation and we show the existence of an equilibrium.
-For the sake of clarity, we present first the case of a single population and then we extend the results to the case of several populations, needed in our application.
+In this section, we develop the linear programming approach to solve discrete time optimal stopping MFGs with common noise and partial information.
+In particular, we show the existence of an equilibria and provide a rigorous approximation result of the equilibria in the $N$-player game.
+We first present the results in the case of a single population and then we extend them to the case of several populations.